elizabethmcd/peptigate/README.md

 The peptigate will detect sORFs encoded in the 5' or 3' UTR of the longer canonical ORF if the canonical ORF was not annotated because it is part of a fragmented contig.
 We implemented a filtering step to try and catch some of these cases but this is a tricky problem for which we don't have a great solution.
 If this is your situation, two tricks that might prove useful to filter predictions down to the most likely functional peptides are to:
 1. Search for sORF predictions with both chain and signal peptides annotated.
-If a peptide has both, it may be more likely to be targetted to a specific location, potentially indicating that is is more likely to be functional.
+If a peptide has both, it may be more likely to be targeted to a specific location, potentially indicating that is is more likely to be functional.
 2. Filter to sORF predictions that have hits against the peptipedia database.
 This will limit to peptide predictions that are homologous to peptides that have been discovered before.

 #### Cleavage peptide prediction